CloudNativeStudyGroup/Free-Credly-Badges/README.md

 ## Join our community

-Join our [community](https://www.linkedin.com/groups/13092099/) to lean together!
+Join our [community](https://www.linkedin.com/groups/13092099/) to learn together!